scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 I'm no expert at algorithms in general, but I'm definitely enjoying learning about them.
 The more I learn, the more I'm able to visualize different approaches to problems and begin to optimize my solutions.
 Please contact me below if you have comments about this article and/or suggestions for improvement.

-*More*

-This "enrichment piece" was written as a student at Fullstack Academy.
+*This "enrichment piece" was written as a student at Fullstack Academy.*

 - [Read more about me here](https://scraggo.github.io/about/)
 - [Contact me](https://scraggo.github.io/contact/) to discuss this blog post